scheeloong/scheeloong.github.io/_contents/02-research.md

 For instance, how do we model:
 * Instantaneous Learning: How do we train a model to learn from correct examples?
 Ideas from Mathematical Optimization, Sampling, Variational Inference
-* Delayed Learning: How do we learn by rewards and punishment?
+* Delayed Reward Learning: How do we learn by delayed rewards and punishment?
 Ideas from Animal Learning, Reinforcement Learning, Optimal Control Theory, Dynamic Programming
-* Credit Assignment: After we finally succeed, how do we assign credit to which path along our success was more important for our success?
+* Credit Assignment: After we succeed, how do we assign credit to which path along our success was more important for our success?
 * Inference: How do we calculate probability of events given evidences?
 Ideas from Probabilistic Graphical Models.
 * Planning: How do we plan what to do given our available information?
 Ideas from Markov Decision Processes, Decision Trees.
 * Information: How do we calculate how much information we have gathered or could gather?
 Ideas from Information Theory, Uncertainty, bayesian posterior beliefs distribution, expected improvement.